DarkHobbit/doublecontact/doc/manual.en.md

 ## Tips and tricks ##

 You can pass addressbook filename as a program argument.
-DoubleContact support simple file paths and URLs like file:///home/imp/Downloads/addressbook.vcf.
+DoubleContact does support simple file paths and URLs like file:///home/imp/Downloads/addressbook.vcf.
 Second form allow to associate addressbook files with DoubleContact in some file managers, such as PCManFM.

 Yet another way to open files - drag'n'drop file/directory icon from file manager to program window.
 If drag one file, it will be opened in drop panel.
 If two files - first file will be opened in drop panel, second file in opposite panel.
 If three of more files, program will reports an error message.